jokio/games-integration/README.md

 ```
 private - It will redirect to random private channel (random GUID)
 tournament - It will redirect to tournament table, only avaliable when tournament is started
-[empty] -Ppublic channel, where text messaging is limited.
+[empty] - Public channel, where text messaging is limited.
 Users can send only smiles
 ```

 example: ``` http://pool.jok.io/play/mychannel ```